dascentral/laravel-starter/README.md

 [Laravel Nova](https://nova.laravel.com) is the simplest and fastest way to build production-ready administration panels using Laravel.

-Since Nova is a paid package, installation is a little more in depth than a simple `composer require` command.
+Since Nova is a paid package, installation is a little more in-depth than a simple `composer require` command.
 First, add the repository to your `composer.json`:

 ```bash
 composer config repositories.nova '{"type": "composer", "url": "https://nova.laravel.com"}' --file composer.json
 ```

-Ensure you have a valid `auth.json` configured for installation and then add `laravel/nova` to your list of required packages in your `composer.json` file:
+Ensure you have a valid `auth.json` configured for installation, and then add `laravel/nova` to your list of required packages in your `composer.json` file:

 ```bash
 composer require laravel/nova